MicrosoftDocs/win32/desktop-src/Win7AppQual/certification-for-windows-7-and-windows-server-2008-r2-applications.md

     The following steps can be taken only after the beta toolkit is released:

 5. Download the beta toolkit, test, and submit for the Logo Once the beta toolkit is available, download, install, and test your application.
 Submit the passing results to Microsoft.
-6. Sign the Software Logo License Agreement Once passing results have been submitted, sign the license agreement at: https://winqual.microsoft.com.
+6. Sign the Software Logo License Agreement Once passing results have been submitted, sign the [license agreement](/windows-hardware/drivers/dashboard/winqual-submission-tool--winqualexe-).
 You can then download and begin to use the Logo artwork and will be eligible to receive all the available Logo benefits.

 ## Links to Other Resources